Windham Sadler: Last flight

-Sadlers's 31st and final ascent was made on 29 September 1824 at Bolton, in a balloon he had used sixteentimes previously.
-His intended passenger was too unwell to join the flight so Sadler asked Donnelly, then acting as his assistant, to join him..
-They ascended around 2:00 pm; a brisk wind quickly blew them past Blackburn and fifteen minutes into the flight Sadler attempted to land at nearby Church.
-The landing grapnel was torn away and Sadler shouted to two men on the ground to grab hold of its rope.
+Sadler's 31st and final ascent was made on 29 September 1824 at Bolton, in a balloon he had used sixteen times previously.
+His intended passenger was too unwell to join the flight, so Sadler asked Donnelly, then acting as his assistant, to join him.
+They ascended around 2:00 pm; a brisk wind quickly blew them past Blackburn, and fifteen minutes into the flight, Sadler attempted to land at nearby Church.
+The landing grapnel was torn away, and Sadler shouted to two men on the ground to grab hold of its rope.
 Striking a chimney, Sadler was jolted out of the balloon's basket and entangled in a rope by one leg.
 He was dragged along for 150–200 yd, with his head striking against several buildings before he fell a distance of 15–20 yd to the ground.

 The balloon, lightened by the loss of Sadler, continued for around 3 mi before Donnelly brought it to the ground near Whalley, breaking his arm in the process.
-After he alighted to seek help the balloon was blown quickly over the North Sea and was sighted falling into the sea by the captain of a revenue cutter around 100 mi away off Flamborough Head, around two hours later.
+After he alighted to seek help, the balloon was blown quickly over the North Sea and was sighted falling into the sea by the captain of a revenue cutter around 100 mi away off Flamborough Head, around two hours later.
 It was unable to be salvaged due to the heavy seas.

-After his fall, Sadler was carried unconscious to a nearby pub where he was attended by James Muir, a surgeon from Accrington.
+After his fall, Sadler was carried unconscious to a nearby pub, where he was attended by James Muir, a surgeon from Accrington.
 Muir diagnosed a severe fracture to the right side of Sadler's head with "the bones completely driven into the brain" and carried out a bloodletting to his right arm.
 A surgeon by the name of Barlow was called and carried out a trepanning.
-Sadler was attended overnight by his wife, who had been alerted by delivery a letter Sadler carried on his person for such circumstances, and Armstrong.
-Sadler died at 8.00 am the following morning, without regaining consciousness.
+Sadler was attended overnight by his wife, who had been alerted by delivery of a letter Sadler carried on his person for such circumstances, and Armstrong.
+Sadler died at 8:00 am the following morning, without regaining consciousness.
 The coroner recorded a verdict of accidental death caused by being struck against a chimney.

-Sadler's body was returned to Liverpool via Bolton and Wigan and he was buried at the city's Christ Church on 4 October after a funeral attended by 4,000 people.
+Sadler's body was returned to Liverpool via Bolton and Wigan, and he was buried at the city's Christ Church on 4 October after a funeral attended by 4,000 people.
 Catherine Sadler was heavily pregnant at the time of her husband's death.
 The landlord of the pub where Sadler died also died by 1 October; at the time this was reported as from his exertions in helping to care for Sadler but was ruled by the coroner as a coincidental apoplexy.
-A subscription from Liverpool, Bolton, Warrington, Blackburn and Wigan among other settlements raised £1,000 within a month to assist Sadler's widow; her daughter Catherin Wyndham Sadler was baptised on 17 January 1825.
+A subscription from Liverpool, Bolton, Warrington, Blackburn and Wigan among other settlements raised £1,000 within a month to assist Sadler's widow; her daughter Catherine Wyndham Sadler was baptised on 17 January 1825.